 Fund Reason for identification as a 'default arrangement' Date Annuity Lifestyle Strategy This option was the DC Section's default investment option from February 2016 to July 2019.
 Also, when the Core Lifestyle and Self-Select Lifestyle Strategies were removed, members who did not choose another investment option had their contributions automatically redirected to this option.
 February 2016 L&G Asia Pacific (ex Japan) Developed Equity Index Fund When the Martin Currie Asia Pacific Fund was removed, members who did not choose another investment option had their contributions automatically redirected to this option.
-February 2016 Baillie Gifford UK Alpha Fund When the AXA Framlington UK Select Opportunities Fund was removed, members who did not choose another investment option had their contributions automatically redirected to this option.
-February 2016 BlackRock MSCI World Index When the M&G Global Leaders Fund was removed, members who did not choose another investment option had their contributions automatically redirected to this option.
+February 2016 Baillie Gifford UK Alpha Fund BlackRock MSCI World Index

 Fund Reason for identification as a 'default arrangement' Date When the Odey Opus Fund was closed to new contributions, members who did not choose another investment option had their contributions automatically redirected to this option.
 November 2017 BNY Mellon Absolute Return Bond Fund When the L&G Overseas Bond Fund was removed, members who did not choose another investment option had their contributions automatically redirected to this option.
 February 2016 When the Defensive Fund was removed as a self-select option, members who did not choose another investment option had their contributions automatically redirected to this option.
 November 2017 L&G Sterling Liquidity Fund When the L&G Cash Fund was removed, members who did not choose another investment option had their contributions automatically redirected to this option.
-February 2016 Moderate Growth Fund When the Aberdeen Standard Global Absolute Return Strategies (GARS) Fund was removed, members who did not choose another investment option had their contributions automatically redirected to this option.
-When the Jupiter Ecology Fund, JPM Natural Resources Fund, BlackRock Gold & General Fund and the Jupiter China and India Funds were removed, members who did not choose another investment option had their contributions automatically redirected to this option.
-November 2017 July 2020
+February 2016 When the Threadneedle Pensions Property Fund suspended trading, members' scheduled contributions into the fund were automatically redirected to this option.
+March 2020